Daneel87/cmb_field_map/readme.md

 * `split_values` Save the latitude/longitude values into two custom fields, they will be stored as `$id . '_latitude'` and `$id . '_longitude'`.

+** Added in the remaining address fields, and timezone offset.
+Remove wp code to hide fields from administrators

+*** `map_drawings` set to true in order to draw polygon shapes on the map.
+(Code needs to be expanded for saving polygon data for rendering as well as possible color control)

 ## Screenshot

 ![Image](screenshot-1.png?raw=true)